roamingBug666/MineKhan-Modded-TESTING/README.md

    * Sea pickle
    * Froglights (yellow, green, purple)
  - Make furnaces, looms, etc. actually rotate
+ - Make leaves despawn when not close to wood
+## Bugs:
+ - Side torches drop themselves instead of a regular torch
+ - Even when there is a stack in the inventory, new items always appear on the hotbar
+ - Water sides are visible, especially on chunk borders
 # The original code
  - [Hacker1234's MineKhan-modded](https://github.com/Hacker1254/MineKhan-Modded)
  - [Thingmaker's MineKhan](https://minekhan--thingmaker.repl.co/)